Get insider access

 Controls

 The Apple 27 Studio Display doesn't have any physical controls.
-The monitor turns itself on when you connect a device, and you access all display settings through the settings on a macOS device.
-Unfortunately, you can't access any settings with a Windows PC, and if you plug in a Windows PC, it will just use the last saved picture mode from a previous macOS device.
+The monitor turns itself on when you connect a device, and you can access all display settings through the settings on a macOS device.
+Unfortunately, you can't access any settings with a Windows PC, and it uses the last saved picture mode from a previous macOS device.

 Design